You are here:

 Even if the LA isn’t the employer, if you buy into any educational visits management system it has, you may still be expected to meet ratios set within this system.

-The DfE explained that before each trip with children in the Early Years Foundation Stage (EYFS), you must complete a full risk assessment.
+The DfE explained that before each trip with children in the EYFS, you must complete a full risk assessment.
 There should be at least as many adults to children as there would be in the classroom.

 The relevant adult to child ratios are set out on pages 23-27 of the Statutory Framework for the EYFS.
 We summarise these requirements in our article on staffing ratios and qualification requirements in the EYFS.